WiSchLabs/Kicktipper/README.md

 `-m` / `--matchday`: Number of the matchday to enter prediction for.
 You can define multiple matchdays to be considered by setting multiple `-m` parameters

-By default the script will try to enter the predictions based on betting odds displayed on the page (see above).
+By default, the script will try to enter the predictions based on betting odds displayed on the page (see above).

 ### Optional
 `-v` / `--verbose`: increase output verbosity (i.e. print the generated predictions in the console)